 The January 9, 1909 newspaper story told readers, “Columbia Street has most of the larger and more recent business blocks.

 In the foreground is the Goldfield Consolidated Mining Company’s building, followed by the Registration Trust Company, the Montezuma Club, and the News Building, then the Hotel Goldfield.”

 Hugh A. Shamberer in his book “Goldfield” uses this Welch & Tune photograph.

 Shamberger describes the “Consolidated Mining Company Building” as the Nixon-Wingfield building as the two men controlled Consolidated.

 He also provides additional information regarding the “Registration Trust Company building.

-On page 125 Shamberger points out “The Nixon-Wingfield building” is seen on the southeast corner of Columba Street and Ramsey Avenue.
+On page 125 Shamberger points out that “The Nixon-Wingfield building” is seen on the southeast corner of Columba Street and Ramsey Avenue.
 He adds” next to it on Columbia Street is the large-windowed Ish-Curtis Building.”

 Shamberger did not identify the three smaller buildings in the photograph.
 He pointed out the “Large building up Columbia street, is the Montezuma Club with the eye-catching GOLDFIELD NEWS sign on its north wall.
-Adjoining it upstreet is the News building, both of these buildings were destroyed in the 1924 fire.
-Still farther south along Columbia Street, the is the Goldfield Hotel.”
+Adjoining it is the News building, both of these buildings were destroyed in the 1924 fire.
+Still farther south along Columbia Street, is the Goldfield Hotel.”